 Note: It is closed Sunday, Monday and Tuesday.

 Van Smokey Meat Shop Restaurant & Bar

 Dine in or stop by for shopping at the Van Smokey Meat Shop, where the cheesy sausage comes recommended.
 If you’d like to bring a little something home, go for the spicy pickles, hot sauces or jerky.
 Also, despite the name, there are two vegetarian tacos on the menu: the Bean Soft Taco Supreme and the Jackfruit Norteño.
-Find it here.
+Find it here on Google Maps.

 Note: It is closed Monday and Tuesday.

 When it comes to planning a trip, I always focus on the question, “But what will we DO there?”
 I like to look for a variety of dining, nature and culture.